-Fionn's grip had grown stronger.
-Still fit inside Torven's palm, but not like before.
-Warm despite the morning cold.
-He kept pulling ahead, then catching himself, humming the tune Moira had sung last night, a small smile on his lips.Fionn's grip had grown stronger.
-Still fit inside Torven's palm, but not like before.
-Warm despite the morning cold.
+Fionn's grip had grown stronger, still fit inside Torven's palm but not like before, warm despite the morning cold.
+He kept pulling ahead, then catching himself, humming the tune Moira had sung last night, a small smile on his lips.Fionn's grip had grown stronger, still fit inside Torven's palm but not like before, warm despite the morning cold.
 He kept pulling ahead, then catching himself, humming the tune Moira had sung last night, a small smile on his lips.

 "Will we shoot at the targets today?"
 Fionn asked, looking up.
 "The big ones?
 Like you told me about?"